Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

-Our proof leverages that a linear blocking path $\Path$ in $(\Age,\rema, \mat \cup \Imp(\mat))$ can be rewritten to always begin with either a worker who is $\rema$-unmatched and hence proposes or a firm who is $\mat^\Path$-unmatched (and hence her $\rema$-worker makes a proposal).
-Because the start and finish of the path are connected by workers who (weakly) prefer the firm they receive in the block, we can show that every worker in the path must have had the opportunity to propose.
-We then show that the path must terminate with either a worker who is $\rema$-matched or a firm who is $\rema$-unmatched, neither of which would reject the proposal made through the path.
-We conclude by showing that every firm accepts the proposal from her $\mat^\Path$-partner, which contradicts that $\mat \neq \mat^\Path$.
+I then show that at the end of the \Propose algorithm, no blocking path of $\matProp$ is acyclic. \begin{lemma} $\matProp$ admits no acyclic blocking paths. \end{lemma} My proof leverages that an acyclic blocking path $\Path$ in $(\Age,\rema \cup \mat \cup \Imp(\mat))$ always begins with either a worker who is $\rema$-unmatched and hence proposes or a firm who is $\mat^\Path$-unmatched (and hence her $\rema$-worker starts out active).
+Because the start and finish of the path are connected by workers who (weakly) prefer the firm they receive in the block, I can show that every worker in the path must have had the opportunity to propose.
+I then show that the path must terminate with either a worker who is $\rema$-matched or a firm who is $\rema$-unmatched, neither of which would reject the proposal made through the path.
+I conclude by showing that every firm accepts the proposal from her $\mat^\Path$-partner, which contradicts that $\mat \neq \mat^\Path$.

+The \textbf{while} step admits ambiguity because which worker is selected to propose is not specified.
+I show in \Cref{pro:ord} that the order in which workers are selected is irrelevant. \begin{proposition} The output of the Propose stage is independent of the order the workers are called to propose in. \end{proposition}